Prawn cocktail: Spin-off products

 The ubiquity of the prawn cocktail has led to such products as prawn cocktail flavour crisps, which are still one of the most popular varieties of this snack food in the United Kingdom.
 Prawn cocktail flavour crisps were the second most popular in the UK in 2004, with a 16% market share.
+Sandwiches with a prawn cocktail or prawn mayonnaise filling (prepared with Marie Rose sauce and mayonnaise respectively) are also popular in the UK, and were the best-selling sandwich of British supermarket chain Marks & Spencer from their introduction in 1981 until at least 2017.
+In 1983, on a visit to Marks & Spencer's flagship store, Prime Minister Margaret Thatcher sampled a prawn mayonnaise sandwich, declaring it "delicious".

 Variations

 Clams, oysters, squid (as a squid cocktail), or other seafood can be substituted for shrimp.
 Various preparations use ingredients such as fish and octopus.
 Seafood cocktails often include lime juice and a tomato based sauce and are sometimes served with lemon.
 In the US, they are regulated by the FDA which requires the proportions by weight to be stated when the dish is sold in a prepared form.